cloudera/hue/docs/docs-site/content/developer/development/_index.md

 ### Running the API tests

-The ``test`` management command prepares the arguments (test app names) and passes them to nose (django_nose.nose_runner).
-Nose will then magically find all the tests to run.

-Tests themselves should be named `*_test.py`.
-These will be found as long as they're in packages covered by django.
-You can use the unittest frameworks, or you can just name your method with the word "test" at a word boundary, and nose will find it.
-See `apps/hello/src/hello/hello_test.py` for an example.
+In the pyproject.toml file, we define the configuration for pytest, including settings to enable pytest to discover and execute the unit tests.

+For pytest to recognize test files, you should follow the naming convention `*_test.py` or `test_*.py`.
+Following the pytest framework [convention](https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html#conventions-for-python-test-discovery) for test discovery is recommended.
+Pytest will gather test items according to the following rules:

+1. Test functions or methods prefixed with test_ outside of a class.
+2. Test functions or methods prefixed with test_ inside classes prefixed with Test.

+You can refer to `desktop/libs/notebook/src/notebook/connectors/trino_tests.py` for an example of how tests are organized.

-To run the unit tests (should take 5-10 minutes):
+To run the unit tests with pytest (should not take more than 5-10 minutes):

-    build/env/bin/hue test unit --with-xunit --with-cover
+    ./build/env/bin/pytest

-To run only tests of a particular app, use:
+To run the tests of a particular app, use:

-    build/env/bin/hue test specific <app>
+    ./build/env/bin/pytest test_app_path

 e.g.

-    build/env/bin/hue test specific filebrowser
+    ./build/env/bin/pytest apps/filebrowser

-To run a specific test, use:
+To run the tests of a specific class, use:

-    build/env/bin/hue test specific <app><module>:<test_func>
-    build/env/bin/hue test specific <app><module>:<class>
+    ./build/env/bin/pytest test_file_path::class

 e.g.

-    build/env/bin/hue test specific useradmin.tests:test_user_admin
-    build/env/bin/hue test specific useradmin.tests:AdminTest
+    ./build/env/bin/pytest apps/useradmin/src/useradmin/tests.py::TestUserAdmin

 To run a specific test in a class, use:

-    build/env/bin/hue test specific <app><module>:<class><test_func>

-To run all the tests (unit and integration, will require some live clusters or services), use:

-    build/env/bin/hue test all
+    ./build/env/bin/pytest test_file_path::class::function

+e.g.

+    ./build/env/bin/pytest apps/useradmin/src/useradmin/tests.py::TestUserAdmin::test_user_admin

 Note: